 My drive for excellence has led me to focus on my continued growth and recognition as a coach.
 I am accredited with the Australia and New Zealand Coaching Institute and recently achieved the internationally recognised ‘Professional Coach’ Accreditation with the Association for Coaching in the UK.

-In 2016 I will also complete my certification as a ‘Daring Way’ Facilitator with Dr Brené Brown who’s work has made a profound difference in many lives including mine and those of my clients.
+In 2016 I completed my certification as a ‘Daring Way ’ Facilitator with Dr Brené Brown who’s work has made a profound difference in many lives including mine and those of my clients.

-I love being a mum and I am about to celebrate 25 years of marriage which is a pretty big achievement these days.
+I love being a mum and my husband and I celebrated 25 years of marriage last year which is a pretty big achievement these days.